antimof/UxPlay/README.txt

 autovideosink pick it for you.
 Some videosink choices are: ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS), or fpsdisplaysink (which shows the streaming framerate in fps).
-Using quotes "..." might allow some parameters to be included with the videosink name.
-(Some choices of videosink might not work on your system.)
+Using quotes "..." allows some parameters to be included with the videosink name.
+As an example, a user has reported success in getting **fullscreen** mode (which is supported by the vaapisink plugin) by using quotes in
+`-vs "vaapisink fullscreen=true"`.
+(The syntax of such options is specific to a given plugin; some choices of videosink might not work on your system.)

 **-vs 0** suppresses display of streamed video, but plays streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1